davidwoodsandersen/dart/README.md

 - You can customize the file name and global variable name in [package.json](package.json).
 - Run `npm run build` to generate a compiled static asset in the `lib` folder.
 - Import the asset file into your project.
+- You can also run `npm run publish` to compile the asset and copy it directly to your project:
+	- `npm run publish ~/my/project/directory`

 ### Documentation